 Prayer should be the solution.
 If we talk to God about what’s making us anxious, the Bible says we will feel at peace, even if it doesn’t make sense considering the situation we’re in.
 But, how often has peace eluded you?

 My first reaction was to get out of bed.
 If I wasn’t able to sleep, I may as well get up, be productive, and try and work out my problems on my laptop.
 However, I knew this plan would backfire later in the day.
 Not getting enough sleep would mean I’d be tired, grumpy and unable to function fully all day.
-Eventually, lack of sleep can lead to other significant mental and physical health problems.

 Then I realized something significant about the way I had been praying.

 Although I was talking to God about my issues—well, more like having a monologue—I wasn’t handing them over to him.

 I held on tight to my troubles.
 After all, they were my problems to solve.